scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 ----------

 At UW–Madison, we have created a system that is connecting useful adaptive algorithms with crowdsourced data collection.
-This system can be and has been widely used by experimentalists in a wide variety of disciplines from the social sciences to engineering to more efficiently collect data using crowdsourcing; in effect, accelerating research by decreasing the time to obtain results.
+This system has been widely used by experimentalists in a wide variety of disciplines from the social sciences to engineering to efficiently collect crowdsourced data; in effect, accelerating research by decreasing the time to obtain results.
 The development of this system is modular: sampling algorithms are treated as black boxes, and this system is accessible with other interfaces.
 NEXT provides useful experiment monitoring tools that update as responses are received.
-This system has been show to be cost effective in brining new decision making tools to new applications in both private and public sectors.
+This system has shown to be cost effective in bringing decision making tools to new applications in both the private and public sectors.